 Soliciting manuscripts: Soliciting manuscripts is the job of bringing in submissions.
 In some cases, acquisitions editors may read unsolicited manuscripts that have been sent in.
 For the most part though, acquisitions editors deal with agents or authors that they believe produce work in line with their publishing needs.
 This search may come in the form of formal book proposals, meetings or phone conversations.
 It is the acquisitions editor’s job to know the field or topic in which they publish and to know the players involved.

 Evaluating manuscripts: Acquisitions editors (sometimes with the help of an assistant) read the manuscripts they receive and decide which ones would be good for publication.
-In general, they have set criteria (such as writing quality, saleability and compatibility of topic) that they judge manuscripts by.
-The acquisitions editors must then defend their choices to the ultimate decision makers, such as senior editors, the editor-in-chief, the publisher or an editorial board.
+In general, they have set criteria (such as writing quality, saleability, and compatibility of the topic) that they judge manuscripts by.
+The acquisitions editors must then defend their choices to the ultimate decision-makers, such as senior editors, the editor-in-chief, the publisher, or an editorial board.

 Purchasing manuscripts: Once the decision to purchase the rights to a book is made, it is the acquisitions editors who negotiate the deal.
 They have a set range that they can offer for a particular book and they negotiate the final deal with the agent, author, or author’s legal representative.